 Jr is a perfect gift for six to ten-year-old kids.
 Because it gets kids to move naturally, or with minimal push, there isn’t a better way to start encouraging a healthy lifestyle than with this device.

-In our eyes, Garmin Vivofit Jr is a stylish smartwatch with a laid back, vintage design.
+In our eyes, Garmin Vivofit Jr is a stylish smartwatch with a laid-back, vintage design.
 It’s still as popular now as when it first appeared despite the entrances of its latest upgrade, the Vivofit Jr 2.

 This really cool gizmo is all about motivating your child to get 60 minutes of physical activity every day.
 And it does so quite effectively.
-It also tracks steps and monitor the quality of your child’s sleep.
+It also tracks steps and monitors the quality of your child’s sleep.

 Beyond the basic fitness tracking, Vivofit Jr lets you schedule chores that you’d like kids to complete.
 The tasks can be anything like getting ready for school, brushing teeth, or doing homework.
 You can then assign rewards for tasks completed.